 NEXT COURSE DATE: 29th and 30th November 2017

-Special Offer: Delegates attending these dates receive a complementary ticket to the IoTSF Annual Conference.
+Special Offer: Delegates attending November’s training will receive a complementary ticket to the IoTSF Annual Conference.

 At the completion of this course, attendees will know how to secure a connected IoT product from scratch.

-This course is run across 2 days at the Macdonald Windsor Hotel [Windsor, SL4 1LH UK link].
+This course is run across 2 days at the Macdonald Windsor Hotel.

 Course attendees benefit from a fully inclusive package, will receive a certificate of completion, be registered on the IoTSF database and inducted into the Training Alumni platform.